Tax Reporting & Withholding Conference 2025 Takeaways

 -

-US-Hungary Treaty: Expired at the end of 2023, with a new treaty in progress.
+US-Hungary Treaty: Expired at the end of 2023, with a new treaty in negotiation progress.

 -

-US-Russia and US-Belarus Treaty Suspensions: Partial suspensions affecting withholding rates and compliance requirements.
+US-Russia and US-Belarus Treaty Suspensions: Partial suspensions affecting withholding rates for some or all FDAP income.

 -